maysaaa/codeX_coders/README.md

 # codeX coders

-This your online playground codeX coder.
+This your online playground as a codeX coder.

 You will need this repository to deploy to the ```http://coder.codex.co``` domain.